MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 v1 requires sending an access token to the API endpoint.
 You obtain the access token by sending a POST message to an access token URL.
 The Partner Center UI shows the access token URL.

 v1 uses Secrets.
-The UI in Partner Center covers Secrets.
+The UI in Partner Center provides Secrets.

 The REST endpoints use specific request headers for v1.